buryuk/trainingfiles/Hackathon/Problem_Statement.md

 ### Scaling:

-Create a solution that allows for easy horizontal scaling of MongoDB instances.
-Implement auto-scaling based on workload and resource utilization, and ensure that data remains consistent across scaled instances.
+Create a solution that allows for easy horizontal scaling of app instances.
+Implement auto-scaling based on workload and resource utilization.

 ### Backup and Restore: